jlabath/toy/README.md

 an actual DB would be used to store the accounts and transactions.

 Last I opted to use tokio runtime since the description was mentioning accepting inputs from several thousand csv files, and mpsc channel seemed like a natural fit for such task.
-There is a unittest with multiple consumers that demonstrates the scenario.
+There is a unittest with multiple producers that demonstrates the scenario.
 Using tokio might have been an overkill because in the end there are only 3 different threads of execution in the final program, but if the app ever got bigger (e.g. talking to DB) async IO would be the way to go.